Democratic Union for Revival: Background and foundation

-After the end of Georgia's civil war, Abashidze reached agreement with the Georgian president Eduard Shevardnadze to stay in power.
-Shevardnadze, who had yet to cement his power in Georgia, ignored Abashidze's authoritarian rule and even appreciated that it brought stability to the region.
-The central government in Tbilisi had very little say in what went on in Adjara.
-Abashidze instituted the border control with the rest of Georgia and created armed paramilitaries.
-Elections in Adjara were not free and fair and Abashidze controlled the media.
-The Adjarian government became fully dominated by the Abashidze's family clan.
-Abashidze monopolized control over the port of Batumi and the Sarpi checkpoint, a main passage at the Georgia–Turkey border.
-He henceforth refused to transfer the tax revenues to the state budget of Georgia.
-Abashidze used customs revenue for his personal enrichment.
-This, along with contraband of cigarettes and allegedly also weapons and narcotics, as well as oil refinery in Batumi, brought Abashidze's regime a considerable power and resources.
+After the end of Georgia's civil war, Abashidze reached an agreement with Georgian President Eduard Shevardnadze that allowed him to remain in power.
+Shevardnadze, who had yet to consolidate his authority in Georgia, ignored Abashidze's authoritarian rule and even appreciated the stability it brought to the region.
+The central government in Tbilisi had very little influence over affairs in Adjara.
+Abashidze established border controls with the rest of Georgia and created his own armed paramilitary forces.
+Elections in Adjara were not free and fair, and Abashidze controlled the media.
+The Adjarian government became fully dominated by the Abashidze family clan.
+Abashidze monopolized control over the port of Batumi and the Sarpi checkpoint, the principal crossing on the Georgia–Turkey border.
+He subsequently refused to transfer customs and tax revenues to Georgia's state budget.
+Abashidze used these revenues for his personal enrichment.
+Combined with cigarette smuggling, the alleged trafficking of weapons and narcotics, and revenues from the Batumi oil refinery, this provided Abashidze's regime with considerable wealth and resources.

-Despite making Adjara de facto independent from Georgia, Abashidze never asserted separatist ambitions and even presented himself as the guardian of Georgian unity.
-Adjara is the only autonomous region in the Southern Caucasus which has not been involved in the secessionist conflict with the central government since the dissolution of the Soviet Union.
-While Adjarians, a subgroup of ethnic Georgians, adopted Islam during the centuries of Ottoman imperial rule over Adjara, which differentiated them from the rest of Georgian subethnicities who adhere to Orthodox Christianity, Adjarians at the same time retained many cultural similarities with Christian Georgians and never developed a separate "Adjarian identity", remaining accepted within the definition of Georgian nation.
-This provided insufficient base for a strong nationalist or excessively regionalist movement in Adjara.
-Moreover, a considerable power and resources allowed Abashidze to politically and financially establish a national political role throughout whole Georgia, and the Union for the Revival took part in the nationwide Georgian elections.
+Despite making Adjara de facto independent from Georgia, Abashidze never asserted separatist ambitions and instead presented himself as the guardian of Georgian unity.
+Adjara is the only autonomous region in the Southern Caucasus that has not been involved in a secessionist conflict with the central government since the dissolution of the Soviet Union.
+Although Adjarians, a subgroup of ethnic Georgians, adopted Islam during centuries of Ottoman rule over Adjara, whereas most other Georgian subgroups remained adherents of the Georgian Orthodox Church, they retained many cultural similarities with Christian Georgians and never developed a separate "Adjarian identity", remaining accepted as part of the Georgian nation.
+As a result, there was insufficient basis for the emergence of a strong nationalist or even an excessively regionalist movement in Adjara.
+Moreover, his considerable power and resources enabled Abashidze to establish himself as a national political figure throughout Georgia, and the Union for the Revival participated in nationwide elections.

 Entrance into nationwide politics

-Even though Shevardnadze often complained about Abashidze's aggressive autonomous strategy, they had good relationships and supported each other when they needed public support.
-Following the 1995 Georgian parliamentary election, Abashidze's Union of Democratic Revival formed the parliamentary majority with the Shevardnadze's Union of Citizens of Georgia in the Georgian Parliament.
-The Revival members became chairs of two parliamentary committees.
-In September 1996, the Revival and UCG formed a joint electoral bloc for the 1996 Adjarian Supreme Council elections and won 76 seats out of 80 available.
+Although Shevardnadze often complained about Abashidze's assertive use of Adjara's autonomy, the two maintained good relations and supported each other whenever they needed political backing.
+In the October 1992 Georgian general election, the Union for Revival joined the Peace Bloc, a pro-Shevardnadze electoral coalition composed primarily of prominent intellectuals and former Soviet nomenklatura, which won a majority of seats in the Georgian parliament.
+Following the 1995 Georgian parliamentary election, Abashidze's Union of Democratic Revival formed a parliamentary majority with Shevardnadze's new Union of Citizens of Georgia (UCG).
+Members of the Revival became chairs of two parliamentary committees.
+In September 1996, the Revival and the UCG formed a joint electoral bloc for the 1996 Adjarian Supreme Council elections, winning 76 of the 80 seats.